Manage Dashboard and Viz Extensions in Tableau Server

 2. Under Dashboard and Viz Extensions, configure these options:

-• Let users run extensions on this site
+• Allow extensions to run on this site

-Server administrators can add or remove Network-enabled and Sandboxed extensions from the safe list for a site.
-When you add an extension to the safe list, you can control whether to allow the extension to have access to full data.
-See Add extensions to the safe list and configure user prompts.
+Server administrators can add or remove extensions from the safe list for a site.
+When you add an extension to the safe list, you can configure permissions that allow the extension to have access (if needed) to full data.
+See Add extensions to the safe list and configure the extension.

 Identifying the URL of an extension